fwhaslam/Verbose/README.md

 be recursed for full representation, but beware of circular references.

 The second requirement is more difficult.
 There are currently no Visual Studio tools which allow for copy+paste of formated strings into quotes.
-INSTEAD the MoreAssert.StringsAreEqual() method will dump a completely formatted version of the 'actual' value to the console.
-This 'dump' is formatted with quotes, line breaks and string joins.
-You can copy and paste this object into the 'expect' part of your assertion.
+INSTEAD the VerboseAsserts.StringsAreEqual() method will dump a completely formatted version of the 'actual' value to the console.
+This dump is formatted with quotes, line breaks and string joins.
+You can copy and paste this object diretly into the 'expect' part of your assertion.
+**UPDATE:** as of C# version 11 raw string literals are supported.
+This project does not currently support raw string literals.

-THe third requirement is addressed by the MoreAsserts.StringsAreEqual() method.
-When the strings differ, it will tell you exactly where they differ, and show you a section from both the expected and the actual values.
+THe third requirement is addressed by the VerboseAsserts.StringsAreEqual() method.
+When the strings differ, it will tell you exactly where they differ, and show you a comparatively section from both the expected and the actual values.

 ## What Next?